Particeep/pricer-integration/README.md

                                             )

 object Assures {
-  implicit val format: OFormat[Assures] =
-    Jsonx.formatCaseClass[
-      Assures
+  // implicit is important
-    ] // this line is important, this is that which define for you json format for your class }
+  // this line is important, this is that which define for you json format for your class implicit val format: OFormat[Assures] = Jsonx.formatCaseClass[Assures] }

 ~~~